jeffThompson/Recipes/recipes/bagels.md

 3. Let dough sit for 20 minutes
 4. Add salt, run food processor for 90 seconds
 5. Remove dough and knead for about a minute
-6. Divide into eight balls (for small-ish bagels) or 6 (for big ones)
+6. Divide into eight balls (for small-ish bagels) or 6 (for normal ones)
 7. Roll into round balls (do not flatten), cover, and let sit for 15 minutes
 8. Lightly grease a baking sheet with olive oil, then thoroughly dust with cornmeal
 9. Place dough ball on work surface; poke hole with finger, then work into an even, bagel-like shape (hole should be slightly larger than you think it should be but don't make the bagels too thin!) and place on baking sheet
-10. Cover and let sit for an hour, then transfer to fridge for 12–24 hours (though up to 40 hours is probably ok)
+10. Cover and let sit for an hour, then transfer to fridge for 12–24 hours (see note)

 Cook the bagels
 1. Bring a pot of water to a full boil, add baking soda